SNMPv3 tab

 Server [Name of destination server (object)]

-Username (securityName) Name of the user allowed to send traps on the management station.
+Username (securityName) Name of the user allowed to send traps on the management workstation.

-Please note that when the server's ID below has not been entered (engineID), this user name (securityName) has to be the same as the name used for logging on to the SNMP agent.
+Do note that when the server ID below has not been entered (engineID), this user name (securityName) has to be the same as the name used for logging in to the SNMP agent.

 ID (engineID) Hexadecimal string created by the management station in order to give the user a unique identification such as 0x0011223344.
 The engine ID has to be made up of a minimum of 5 bytes and a maximum of 32 bytes.

-Please note that if this field is empty, the SNMP agent has to be configured to receive an identifier that changes as it will be automatically generated each time the service starts.
+Do note that if this field is empty, the SNMP agent has to be configured to receive an identifier that changes, as it will be automatically generated every time the service restarts.

 Security level Several levels of security are available for the version of the SNMP protocol: